• Skip to main content

 Below are the new words used in the example sentence.

 This is a typical usage of “hashira”.
 In this example, it works as a part of the noun phrase, “totemo futoi hashira”, which means ‘a very thick pillar’ in Japanese.
-When we want to say “pillar” in Japanese, this noun is a very good option.
+When we want to refer to a pillar or pillars in Japanese, anyway, this noun is a very good option.

 Example #2: another usage of “hashira”